-Students admitted to the Communication Disorders Master’s Program should have completed their undergraduate degree communication disorders, speech-language pathology, speech and hearing science.
+Students admitted to the Communication Disorders Masters Program should have completed their undergraduate in communication disorders, speech-language pathology, or speech and hearing science.
 Students completing their undergraduate degree in other fields may also admitted; however, it will be necessary to complete the undergraduate major requirements as part of their graduate program.

 Graduate Record Exam (GRE)

 The program requires applicants to take the GRE.
 Most successful applicants have GRE Verbal and Quantitative scores that average above the median (50th percentile).
 Additional Information about the GRE may be obtained on the GRE website.

 Grade Point Average (GPA)